Home-school Group Topics

 - In order to obtain adequate number of staff, advance notice of additional parents and younger siblings is required.
 We reserve the right to limit the number of non-registered participants to the number originally registered on the confirmation form.

-- Siblings may not attend without prior permission from the Education Director.
+- Siblings may not attend without prior permission from the Field Trip Manager.
 If siblings would like to participate in the class, a fee of $12.00 per child will be applied.

 - Participants should be prepared to be outside for the majority of the class.
 An Environmental Educator will lead the group through the program; attending adults are expected to stay and assist the group when necessary to provide an enjoyable experience for all involved.